 Why do I bother writing?
 What’s the goal?
 I know goals are for losers (I hear you, Scott Adams) but there are still milestones to be hit along the path.

-But what’s my mission statement?
+What’s my mission statement?
 What do I really hope to get out of all of these endeavors, including my writing?
 I had never really thought about it.

 I’m not going to go through the whole process here because I’d rather you listen to Sarah describe it, but after consideration here’s some things I’ve discovered about my own motivations.